 (c) by revoking or withdrawing the authorisation or qualification or varying the terms or conditions upon which it is held.

-23. Discrimination by employment agencies
+23. Employment agencies, discrimination by

 It is unlawful for an employment agency to discriminate against a person on the ground of a spent conviction of the person —

-(a) by refusing to provide the person with any of its services;
+(a) by refusing to provide the person with any of its services; or

 (b) in the terms or conditions on which it offers to provide the person with any of its services; or